MEET THE TEAM

 Patrick Morin

-Patrick is a third-year undergraduate student at Villanova University working towards a B.S. in Biology and a B.A. in Global Health with a focus on parasitology, epidemiology, and global health policy.
-Patrick’s research focuses on the prevalence of the parasite that causes Swimmer's itch, Austrobilharzia variglandis, in mud snail populations along the Delaware River.
-His work will examine the ecological factors that are associated with this parasite and aims to provide indicators for local public health systems to facilitate beach closures in areas with high parasite prevalence.
+Patrick is a senior undergraduate student at Villanova University working towards a B.S. in Biology and a B.A. in Global Health with a focus on parasitology, epidemiology, and global health policy.
+Patrick’s is conducting a senior thesis and his research focuses on the geographic variation in prevalence of trematode parasites in the Eastern mud snail and how parasitism affects foraging behavior.

 Peyton Gibbs

-Peyton is a sophomore undergraduate student at Villanova University working towards a B.S in Biology.
+Peyton is a junior undergraduate student at Villanova University working towards a B.S in Biology.
 She began working in the lab in the Spring of 2025.
 Peyton is interested in understanding how multiple stressors such as temperature, pH and salinity interact to affect coastal ecosystems.
-Currently, she is conducting filtration experiments with a combination of clams and oysters to evaluate how increased biodiversity affects filtration rates and plans to manipulate different abiotic variables (temperature & salinity) to determine how they alter filtration capacity.
+For her independent research, she is conducting laboratory experiments to determine the influence of visual and chemical cues from predators (blue crabs) on fiddler crab behavior.